-The ultimate guide to performance management
+How to measure employee performance?
+A guide to performance management

 Good performance management processes combine the employer’s need to ensure their employees are as productive as possible with the employee’s own life goals, motivations and aspirations.
 A system that encourages a win-win for employees and the organisation can be extraordinarily effective and that is exactly what Appraisd is designed to do.

-Why is a performance management process important?
+Why is a performance management important?

 An effective performance management process ensures all employees know what they are working towards, have the skills to make that happen and are aligned, working together to help the business get to where it needs to go.
 It is the tool that ensures an organisation’s most valuable asset is working to its full potential.